To use radar profiles your device must be running firmware version 10.11 or later. Go to axis.com to update your firmware.

 Validate the installation of the radar

-This test helps you validate your installation under current conditions.
+This test helps you to validate your installation under current conditions.
 The everyday performance of your installation can be affected by changes in the scene.

 The radar is ready to use as soon as it is installed, however, we recommend that you perform a validation before you start to use it.
 This can increase the accuracy of the radar by helping you to identify any problems with the installation or manage objects (such as trees and reflective surfaces) in the scene.

-It is a good idea to perform the validation whenever:
+- It is a good idea to perform the validation whenever:

 There are objects in the scene that you want to exclude so that the zones can contain certain objects such as vegetations or metal surfaces.